PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 **1. People contact us**

-Most people fill in the [contact sales](/contact-sales) form via the website.
-Some email sales@posthog.com or raise a Zendesk ticket.
+Most people fill in the [form](/talk-to-a-human) via the website.
+Some email sales@posthog.com or open a Zendesk ticket.

 **2. We assign and qualify**